kmeixner/simple_nodejs_app/README.md

 2. ** Using npm with package.json **

 To use npm with a package.json file, you first need to create a package.json file for your project.
-This can be done by running the npm init command in your project's root directory.
+This can be done by running the `npm init` command in your project's root directory.
 This command will guide you through setting up the necessary fields for your package, such as name, version, description, and dependencies.

-Once the package.json file is created, you can install dependencies listed in the package.json file by running npm install.
+Once the package.json file is created, you can install dependencies listed in the package.json file by running `npm install`.
 This command will read the dependencies specified in the package.json file and install them in the node_modules directory relative to your package.json file.

-For development dependencies, you can use the npm install --save-dev command to add them to the devDependencies section of your package.json file.
+For development dependencies, you can use the `npm install --save-dev` command to add them to the `devDependencies` section of your package.json file.